 Esri provides hundreds of color ramps that improve the mapping experience.
 Ramp designers implemented color theory and how perceptual differences work to create ramps in Adobe Illustrator.
 Decades of experience among numerous cartographers influenced the specification of these ramps.

-Map Viewer Beta contains over 300 color ramps.
+Map Viewer contains over 300 color ramps.
 The team tagged and categorized each ramp to make exploration easy.
 Certain ramps are shown depending on the mapping style and theme selected.
-Map Viewer Beta recognizes if the map contains a dark or light basemap and provides a default ramp suggestion that works best for your map.
+Map Viewer recognizes if the map contains a dark or light basemap and provides a default ramp suggestion that works best for your map.
 These defaults get you close to a final map, but there are some tips and tricks you can follow to choose the best ramp for your data.

 Bright and Subdued Ramps